-Fabric print on heavy Gaberdine cotton fabric depicting my ornate plate design for freehand machine embroidery
+Extra Large Fabric print on heavy 270g Gaberdine 100% Cotton fabric depicting my ornate plate design for embroidery

-You will receive a glossy inkjet print of the illustration on thin card, (one card print per order).
-This is to be used as reference as a bonus to help you look at the illustration as you stitch.
+You will receive a glossy inkjet print of my completed embroidery on thin card, (one card print per order).
+This is to be used as reference as a bonus to help you look at as an example of how to illustrate with thread as you stitch

 This project, along with all of my other print projects, is as wide as your imagination!